Loyalty in fuel retail: What makes a fuel rewards program successful?

 A BP loyalty campaign run during the COVID-19 crisis, source: BP

-When a customer buys premium fuel during the promo period, he receives double or even triple the standard amount of loyalty points.
+When a customer buys premium fuel during the promo period, they receive double or even triple the standard amount of loyalty points.
 The result of this type of promotion is predictable when prices are at the same level as before the promotion.

 I’ve seen first hand how these kinds of campaigns increase sales by 4-6%.
 The higher results were a consequence of existing market circumstances (such as competitors having higher prices or not engaging in attractive marketing activities) and effective ATL/BTL (Above-the-Line Marketing/Below-the-Line Marketing) marketing communication.